Marquis Jackson

-Marquis Ferrod Jackson (born January 11, 1990) is a Canadian football defensive lineman for the BC Lions of the Canadian Football League (CFL).
-He played college football at Portland State.
+Marquis Ferrod Jackson (born January 11, 1990) is an American former professional football defensive lineman.
+He played college football at Texas Southern and Portland State.
 Jackson signed with the Minnesota Vikings as an undrafted free agent in 2013.

-College
+College career

 Texas Southern

 Jackson was selected to the first-team All-Southwest Athletic Conference in 2010 and 2011.
 Also Jackson was a member of the 2010 SWAC Champion team while at Texas Southern.
 Jackson made 111 tackles, 13 sacks and forced five fumbles while at Texas Southern University.
 He was initiated into the Tau Epsilon Chapter of Omega Psi Phi while at Texas Southern.

+Portland State

+Jackson transferred to Portland State in 2012.

 Professional career

 Minnesota Vikings

-In May 2013, Jackson signed with the Minnesota Vikings as an undrafted free agent following the 2013 NFL Draft.
+In May 2013, Jackson signed with the Minnesota Vikings as an undrafted free agent following the 2013 NFL draft.
 In August 2013, Jackson was released.

 Portland Thunder

 In 2014, Jackson signed with Portland Thunder of the Arena Football League.